private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 ## Additive Attack

-By "additive attack", we mean that instead of sending the value z<sub>-</sub>, a corrupted party could instead send z<sub>-</sub> + a.
+By "additive attack", we mean that instead of sending the value z_-, a corrupted party could instead send z_- + a.
 In the context of boolean circuits, the only possible additive attack is to add 1.

 The multiplication protocol described does not prevent this.
-Since the value z<sub>-</sub> is randomly distributed, the party (P<sub>-</sub>) that receives this value cannot tell if an additive attack has been applied.
+Since the value z_- is randomly distributed, the party (P<sub>-</sub>) that receives this value cannot tell if an additive attack has been applied.

 While an additive attack does not result in information about the inputs being revealed, it corrupts the results.
 If a protocol depends on revealing certain values, this sort of corruption could be used to reveal information that might not otherwise be revealed.